marcoagpinto/aoo-mozilla-en-dict/CONTRIBUTING.md

 # Contributing

-Contributions, corrections, and feedback are welcome and help keep the dictionaries accurate, comprehensive, and up to date.
+There are millions of English words and word forms, making it impossible for one person to identify and maintain them all.
+Contributions, corrections, and feedback are therefore always welcome and help keep the dictionaries accurate, comprehensive, and up to date.

+The maintainer invests significant personal resources — including time, effort, and money — to ensure that this work remains freely available and of high quality.

 ---